Throwing Message Intermediate Event (HTTP)

 - Also possible to specify variables as values in Access URL or SEND Parameter

-- If the connection destination (request destination) is Message Start/Catching Intermediate Event (HTTP), by clicking [Connecting to Message Start/Catching Message Intermediate Event (HTTP)] button you can view information such as URL and parameters
+- If the connection destination (request destination) is [Message Start Event (HTTP)] or [Receive Task (HTTP)], by clicking [Connect to Message Start Event / Receive Task (HTTP)] button you can view information such as URL and parameters

 - Connect to Event in the same server